 Join my husband Bryan and I at the The Japanese Cultural and Community Center of Northern California (JCCCNC) in San Francisco as we lead a presentation and discussion of how couples and families with mixed cultural heritages can celebrate and adapt cultural traditions that both embrace multiple cultures and also honor and observe valued practices.
 From my own journey of sustaining aspects of my family’s Japanese cultural practices while converting to Judaism, we will lead you in discussions of how your own mixed families can continue to celebrate holidays and important life events while keeping multiple cultures and traditions alive.

-Join me at Baana for a conversation and demo on how to make a healthy, easy Japanese breakfast using the best ingredients from Japan and California.
-I will share the basic building blocks of Japanese cooking, resources for the best ingredients, and demonstrate how I transform an often time-consuming and elaborate meal into a simple weekday breakfast.
+Held at the new Chinatown gallery and event space, Baana, this event was a demo and conversation on how to make a healthy, easy Japanese breakfast using the best ingredients from Japan and California.
+I shared the basic building blocks of Japanese cooking, my resources for the best ingredients, and demonstrated how I transform an often time-consuming and elaborate meal into a simple weekday breakfast.

-We’ll sit down to enjoy a Japanese breakfast together, complete with a soothing pot of green tea from Spirit Tea.
-You’ll go home with my Japanese Pantry Essentials Guide, ingredients for your first batch of dashi from local and Japanese food artisans, and a gorgeous handmade ceramic bowl from Nama-ya, the local Japanese ceramicist behind many of dishes at Rintaro.
+Together, we sat down to enjoy a modern Japanese breakfast, complete with a soothing pot of green tea from Spirit Tea.
+Participants went home with my Japanese Pantry Essentials Guide, ingredients for their first batch of dashi from Japanese food artisans, Koda Farms Kokuho Rose heirloom rice, and a gorgeous handmade ceramic bowl from Nama-ya, the local Japanese ceramicist behind many of dishes at my favorite Japanese restaurant in San Francisco, Rintaro.

 Racial Justice Shabbat Passover Seder // March 30, 2018